Typhoon Haikui (2023): Hong Kong

 A low-pressure system associated with Haikui caused flooding in Hong Kong from September 7 to September 8.
 On September 7, Sha Tau Kok in the North District had already recorded more than 70 mm rainfall by 7 pm, which the Hong Kong Observatory issued a flood warning for Northern New Territories at 7:50 pm.
 Heavy rainfall then spread to the entirety of the city, and the weather bureau issued the Amber rainstorm signal, which was then upgraded to the Red signal in less than half an hour.
 At 11:05 pm, the highest warning level, Black rainstorm signal, was issued due to continued worsening situations.
 It was the first time the warning was issued in two years.
 It caused three fatalities.

 The torrential rainfall continued overnight and into the morning of 8 September, gradually subsiding by afternoon.
 The Black Rainstorm signal lasted over 16 hours, the longest duration ever since the rainstorm warning system was implemented in 1992.
 The HKO headquarters accumulated over 632 mm of rainfall within 24 hours, a 24-hour rainfall rate trailing only the record set in May 1889.
 This also makes Typhoon Haikui the wettest storm in Hong Kong's history, breaking the record of Severe Tropical Storm Sam in 1999.
 Meanwhile, parts of Hong Kong Island, including Stanley, Chai Wan, Shau Kei Wan and North Point accumulated over 800 mm of rainfall within just 12 hours, the area around Tai Tam even accumulated over 900 mm.
+Total economic losses amounted to HK$1.74 billion (US$223 million).